Understand data privacy in Empathy Platform

 Privacy-first event data tracking

 To build contextual commerce search experiences, you need to establish first shopping preferences and infer shopper intent.
 Empathy Platform Tagging microservices allow you to capture different interactions in your commerce store using aggregate events.
-The Tagging microservices examine aggregate shopping practices & patterns and identify collective shopping behavior, rather than individual shopper actions, just by reading and not storing any PII at all.
+The Tagging microservices examine aggregate shopping practices & patterns and identify collective shopping behavior, rather than individual shopper actions, just by reading and not storing any personal data at all.
 No user IDs, no location data, no images, no voice, no device or browser information are stored, yet shoppers still get contextualization.

 Empathy Platform doesn’t support image or voice search.
 Both image and voice search compromise compliance requirements as images and voices may contain sensitive or identifiable information.